larromba/Data-Privacy/README.md

 To access the backup at a later stage in Thunderbird:
 * Unzip the file
 * Move its contents to: `/Thunderbird/Profiles/<MY_PROFILE>.default/Mail/Local Folders/`
 * Restart Thunderbird and it should appear in the `Local Folders` section.
-If you can't this section, click `View -> Layout -> Folder Pane`.
+If you can't see this section, click `View -> Layout -> Folder Pane`.

 You must then decide how to access your email.
 Whilst web browsers are commonplace, any time spent browsing leaves you more vulnerable to tracking.
 One solution is to use a software email client, such as [Thunderbird](https://www.thunderbird.net/en-GB/) which can be configured to prevent [web-beacons and tracking pixels](https://en.wikipedia.org/wiki/Web_beacon) ([more info](https://www.bbc.com/news/technology-56071437)).
 However, web clients store information on your computer, which can be a target for malware, or pose a security risk if your laptop is stolen.